Truntrun98/CARBON-EMISSION-ANALYSIS/README.md

 | Automobiles & Components           | Mercedes-Benz S-Class (S 500)                                                                                                      | 85000.00               |
 | Automobiles & Components           | Mercedes-Benz SL (SL 350)                                                                                                          | 72000.00               |

-## 3. The top 10 industries with the hightest level of carbon emission
+## 3. The top 10 industries with the hightest level of carbon emission in average
 ### CODE to findout:
 ```sql
 SELECT ig.industry_group as "Industry group",